 Yes.
 We have a core group of teaching faculty who integrate clinical supervision and didactic teaching into their daily work.
-In addition, we have a larger group of faculty members who interact with residents less frequently, but are still dedicated to teaching.
+In addition, we have a larger group of faculty members who interact with residents less frequently and are dedicated to teaching.

-Does the program allow me to tailor to my specific desires?
+Does the program allow me to tailor to my specific interests?

 Do the residents socialize after work-hours?

+Yes.
+Residents socialize after work hours both formally and informally.
+Formal educational activities include book, journal and research clubs.
 We hold regular Film Clubs, where staff and residents watch movies and discuss them from a psychological perspective.
 Staff will join with residents, but the environment remains informal and relaxed for all who attend.
-There are also more formal educational activities such as Journal Clubs.
 The most relaxed social activities happen spontaneously, where residents gather for potlucks, dinners or sports outings.
 Our work environment stresses collaboration over competition and this fosters friendships which last through residency and beyond.